Why Partnership Matters

 2. attend the Class

 At least once a quarter we offer an introduction class that covers what it means to be a Partner, as well as our mission, and core distinctives.
 We want you to know exactly what it means to be a Redeemer Partner.
-Click here to see the details for the upcoming class on April 28th.
+Click on the dates below to see the details and RSVP for the upcoming classes.